anon-blue/anon.blue/README.txt

-      down the road, follow the [     ], you'll find a
+      down the road, follow the [     ], you'll find a treasure